MultiTax Commission

 (h) Personnel Policies.
 The personnel policies of the Commission are determined by the Executive Committee and implemented by the executive director.

-Bylaw 4: Meetings
+Bylaw 4: Commission Meetings

 (a) The annual meeting of the Commission should be held during July of each year or within 10 days before the beginning of July or within 10 days after the end of July, unless otherwise specified by the Executive Committee.
 All regular meetings of the Commission are held on dates and at places to be fixed by the Executive Committee unless otherwise ordered by the Commission.
 Special meetings may be called at any time and place by the chair or, if the chair is incapacitated, by the vice chair.
 The chair or vice chair is required to call a special meeting, upon reasonable notice, on the request in writing of one fourth or more of the compact and sovereignty members.